top of page

 What happens when we make learning the focus of our work?
 Reflections on the Sierra Leone Education Innovation Challenge

-The Sierra Leone Education Innovation Challenge (SLEIC) represents a notable example of such innovative financing.
-Led by the Government of Sierra Leone in close collaboration with the Education Outcomes Fund, SLEIC brings together state and non-state actors in achieving national policy objectives around quality basic education.
-With a budget of $18 million allocated over three years, SLEIC aims to enhance the learning outcomes of 134,000 children aged 6-12 attending 325 government schools spread across all districts of Sierra Leone.
-Using an outcomes-based financing (OBF) model, the five implementing partners of SLEIC – EducAid, National Youth Awareness Forum in collaboration with KIZAZI, Rising Academy Network, Save the Children, and Street Child[1] – are only paid when predefined outcomes are achieved.
-By paying for results, SLEIC provides implementing partners with the flexibility to focus on improving their intervention models for supporting government schools in enhancing children’s literacy and numeracy skills, with a particular emphasis on girls' learning outcomes.
+With a budget of $18 million, SLEIC brings together state and non-state actors to improve the learning outcomes of 134,000 children aged 6-12 attending 325 government schools spread across all districts of Sierra Leone by 2025.
+The initiative is rolled out by five implementing partners – EducAid, National Youth Awareness Forum in collaboration with KIZAZI, Rising Academy Network, Save the Children, and Street Child [2] – that are only paid when the predefined outcomes are achieved.

 Learning gains during the first year of SLEIC